liufeng2317/ADFWI/docs/version-plans/bv1.2/40-backend-example-suite.md

 When a CPU reference run is present, the suite also compares each non-reference device against CPU for `loss`, `vp_grad_norm`, and `vp_update_norm`.
 The default tolerances are `--example-rtol 1e-4` and `--example-atol 1e-8`.

+The runner also adds a top-level `summary` block.
+The detailed `reports` payload remains unchanged, while `summary.by_suite` gives compact counts and, for the `examples` suite, the maximum absolute and relative CPU-vs-device metric differences.

 ## Scientific Contract

 The example suite checks that the public one-line backend API is usable through complete tiny FWI workflows: